 Rogue’s Echo bike, which uses a belt-driven steel fan system, takes a lot of the maintenance and upkeep out of the equation, giving you an air bike that works like a monster and can be generally left to its own devices.

-Here’s a deeper look at the Echo, how it compares to the other best air bikes on the market, and where you can pick up your own.
+Here’s a deeper look at the Echo, what happened when I used it for 100 days in a row, how it compares to the other best air bikes on the market, and where you can pick up your own.

 Let’s get right into it.